linuxcaffe/tw-tod-crontab/README.md

 1 0 12-17 * * 0,6 export TOD=( -morn -eve -night -wkday )
 2 0 17-21 * * 0,6 export TOD=( -morn -aft -day -night -wkday )
 3 0 21-23 * * 0,6 export TOD=( -morn -aft -day -eve -wkday )
 ```

+Once the TOD crontab is working (some help here?) the system varable $TOD could be use in a report or at the CLI to hide those tasks better accomplished at another time.